 Most taxi drivers do not speak your language, so be prepared to use any means of communication.
 Here are contacts of several taxi companies:

 MINI BUS – locals call it Marshrutka.
-They are yellow and have numbers on the front glass.
+They are yellow in Tbilisi and have numbers on the front glass.
 Each number is assigned to a specific rout.
 Note that schedules are never accurate, some delays are inevitable.
-Transportation per person costs less than 0.40 USD.
+Transportation per person costs less than 0.30 USD in most of Georgian cities.
 If you plan to stay for several days, you can get a travel card – Metromoney – in any metro station for just 1 USD.
-With this card the first trip will cost 0.40 USD, but all the following trips will be discounted to 0.30 USD.
+With this card the first trip will cost 0.30 USD, but all the following trips will be discounted to 0.25 USD.
 You can catch a Marshutka by waving your hand.

 Photo Source: Iare Pekhit